xiv3r/Xiaomi-Mi-Router-4C-CH341A-Flasher/README.md

 • Flashing the 16mb dump
   - `mtd -e all -r write /tmp/16mb_firmware.bin all`

-# Transition from Padavan to other firmware without using a programmer
+# Transition from Padavan to other firmwares
 - `telnet 192.168.1.1`
 - import `16mb dump firmware.bin` into padavan `cd /tmp`
 - `mtd -e all -r write /tmp/16mb_dump_firmware.bin all`